 The View of Technological Determinism

+Technological determinism is a theory that aims to explain causality in the relationship between technology and people's behavior.
+Technological determinism has a very significant effect on our daily lives.
+An example that we can take is the covid-19 pandemic force us to use digital media for our daily activities.
+This is unavoidable and has a massive and huge impact in all aspects of social life, including educational institutions.
 Social interactions that occur in contemporary society today are utilized in a common space that is useful for exchanging information and socializing.
 At this time technology and network tools have a closeness in daily life that occurs in society.
 At this time people are easy to believe in carrying out transactions and looking for information on the internet.
 Thus, the presence of information and communication technology must be anticipated.
 Acceleration of space and time that is wide open for anyone in utilizing the sophistication of media technology in carrying out interaction processes and other social relationships.
 Marshall McLuhan himself said that changes to communication technology are inevitable which can result in profound changes, both for cultural and social order (Meisyaroh, 2013).

-Marshall McLuhan says the medium is the mass-age.
+Marshall McLuhan says the medium is the massage.
 The media is an era of mass.
 This means that at this time we live in a unique era in the history of human civilization, namely the era of mass media.
 In today's unique era, Media has an influence that can influence how people think, feel, and behave.
 Society today exists in the era of revolution where society evolved into mass, it is due to the presence of mass media.
 McLuhan charts the history of human life into four periods consisting of : a tribal age, literate age, a print age, and electronic age.
 The transition in this period does not have gradual or evolsive properties, but rather because of the presence of communication technology.
 As for someone who believes that all cultural, economic, political and social changes are certainly appropriate to the development of McLuhan's theory of Technological Determinism(McLuhan, Fiore, and Agel 1967).

 The development of communication technology is something that changes human culture.
 McLuhan said that human existence is determined by changes in communication models.
-Mass media is the existence or extension of extention of man (Respati, 2014).
+Mass media is the existence or extension of man (Respati, 2014).
 Media not only extends the reach of a place, events, information, but makes life more efficient.
-The media itself can help to interpret about life so that Medium is the message is the perspective of McLuhan, the mediat is an important thing of the message conveyed by the media.
+The media itself can help to interpret about life so that Medium is the message is the perspective of McLuhan, the media is an important thing of the message conveyed by the media.
 With the mass media can change human life to be more than the content of the message that has been delivered.
 The dilemma that will then come with the development of communication technology is from a human being that is increasingly dominated by communication technology that he has created himself.

 Mediamorphosis of Broadcasting In Drive-In Concert Event In Pandemic Era